Action-Prediction-Lab/PepperWizard/README.md

 *   Docker Compose
 *   A DualShock controller connected to the host machine.

+> **Note**: This project depends on the `jwgcurrie/pepper-box` Docker image for the Naoqi bridge.
+Docker Compose will automatically pull this image from DockerHub.

 ### Installation & Running

 1. Clone this repository.